aws-samples/sample-s3-rollback-tool/README.md

 [![recorded demo of the tool](https://img.youtube.com/vi/2XR2trZvv7w/mqdefault.jpg)](https://www.youtube.com/watch?v=2XR2trZvv7w)

-For a simple demonstration example, costing around $0.75 (for the three S3 Batch Operations jobs), perform the following:
+For a simple demonstration example, costing $0.75-$1.00 (for the three to four S3 Batch Operations jobs), perform the following:

 1. Create a new S3 bucket for testing, with versioning enabled.
 Keep all other defaults.
 2. Create text files `a` and `b`, and upload them to the new bucket. **This is your desired (good) state**.
 Note the time, adjusted to the UTC timezone.